stephenredfield/InstructorResources/ProctoredExams_OLD_ProctorU.md

 #### Suspected Academic Misconduct or Exam Rule Violation

-When Proctorio suspects academic misconduct, it is flagged in the Proctorio report.
+When a proctor suspects academic misconduct, they report it to our eCampus Testing coordinator.
+The coordinator will review the case and email you with their thoughts.
+It is strongly recommended to request the recorded session so you can review it yourself and make a determination.
 If you do believe the student violated the rules of the exam, [Submit a Academic Misconduct report](https://cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=6).
 You can read more about the student code of conduct [HERE](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct-faculty) or check the page on it [HERE](AcademicMisconduct.html).

 ### Life Emergency